edhamma/mahasi-diary/diary.rst

 **A:**  Before I meditated, I had heard other people say that just noting on "rising" "falling" "stretching" etc., would not lead to vipassana insight, and Anicca, Dukkha and Anatta would not be known.
 I had thought like that too.
 Now I understand about this practise and I am able to appreciate it.
 Those people who said Vipassana insight could not be gained by just noting did not know anything about it.
 They were all totally wrong.
 This practise of noting is an excellent work.
 Each time one noted one could discriminate each object clearly from the other.
 The way objects appeared and disappeared was clear as if they were held out by hand.
 The impermanent, suffering and ego-less nature of objects were known everytime I noted.
 I wanted to go and tell about my experiences to those people who said insight would not be gained by just noting.

 **A:**  Previously when I was noting on hearing, each time I noted, only the sound ended. *(Yogi meant the sound stopped and disintergrated.)* Later on whenever I noted on hearing the various sounds, the moment the sound ended, I found that I had finished noting.
-The timing was very exact *(yogi meant the sound and the noting ended together)*.
-Whenever I noted ardently and accurately nothing lasted.
+The timing was very exact *(yogi meant the sound and the noting ended together.)* Whenever I noted ardently and accurately nothing lasted.
 All the objects I noted were thrust away, they always disappeared.

 **A:**  Whenever I noted rising, falling, sitting, touching, I knew very distinctly and clearly of their individual occurrences.
 When my noting was good like that, I gained knowledge thus:-